Opening and Importing Files in OmniGraffle

 Importing Microsoft Visio Files

-When importing Microsoft® Visio® (.vsd, .vsdx, .vdx, .vst, .vtx, .vss, .vsx), it’s important to note that Microsoft® Visio® saves its files in an XML-based binary file format which can be read by OmniGraffle Pro.
+When importing Microsoft® Visio® (.vsd, .vsdx, .vdx, .vst, .vtx, .vss, .vsx), it's important to note that files saved by Microsoft® Visio® saves its files in an XML-based binary file format which can be read by OmniGraffle Pro.
+While you can open the binary format, you can’t export to it; you’ll have to save as an OmniGraffle diagram or export to the XML format.

 Also note that graphics in the Microsoft® Enhanced Metafile (EMF) format cannot be imported.